1111 Pennsylvania Ave. NW//Washington, DC 20004-2541//United States

 Grace leads the firm’s multidisciplinary workplace culture consulting team of more than 30 lawyers across offices and practices.
-Combining employment and workplace law experience with investigative expertise, this team helps employers effectively investigate, defend against, and develop advance plans to avoid or minimize workplace crises stemming from claims of sexual harassment.
+Combining employment and workplace law experience with investigative proficiency, this team guides organizations in creating workplace cultures of safety, respect, diversity, and inclusion, and helps employers effectively investigate, defend against, and develop advance plans to avoid or minimize workplace crises stemming from claims of racist or noninclusive workplace environments, discrimination, sexual harassment, and other workplace misconduct.

 Grace has worked with clients in the financial services, media and entertainment, sports, retail, nonprofit, and legal services industries to manage serious internal investigations, conduct workplace culture assessments, and advise on crisis management and remediation of potential workplace issues.
-Grace has also conducted independent investigations of allegations on behalf of special committees of boards of directors and is counseling boards of directors and high-level executives on their responsibilities in connection with providing a sexual harassment–free workplace.
+Grace has also conducted independent investigations of allegations on behalf of special committees of boards of directors, and counsels boards of directors and high-level executives on their responsibilities in connection with providing a sexual harassment–free workplace.

-In the legal services industry, Grace is recognized as the “lawyer to the law firms,” skilled in identifying trouble spots and implementing solutions, identifying areas of workplace risk for law firms before they reach the tipping point, and in defending law firms in employment related litigation.
+In the legal services industry, Grace is recognized as the “lawyer to the law firms”—she is skilled in identifying trouble spots and implementing solutions, identifying areas of workplace risk for law firms before they reach the tipping point, and defending law firms in employment-related litigation.

 With litigation and trial experience, Grace has represented clients before US federal courts nationwide and local courts in the DC metropolitan area.

 Grace remains active in bar association activities and takes on multiple management roles for the firm.
 She serves as co-chair of Morgan Lewis’s systemic employment litigation practice and is a former co-chair of the firm’s Diversity Committee.
-Grace is currently a member of the firm’s Advisory Board, and has served on the Legal Personnel Committee, the Compensation Committee, the Washington Office Management Committee, and as deputy assistant manager of the litigation section of the firm’s Washington office.
-She also served as chair of the Washington office’s Recruiting Committee.
+Grace is currently a member of the firm’s Advisory Board, and has served on the Legal Personnel Committee, the Compensation Committee, the Washington, DC Office Management Committee, and as deputy assistant manager of the litigation section of the firm’s Washington office.
+She also served as chair of the Washington, DC office’s Recruiting Committee.

 Awards and Affiliations